xyaoaf/xyaoaf.github.io/_pages/publications.md

 author_profile: true
 ---

 You can also find these publications on my **[Google Scholar profile](https://scholar.google.com/citations?user=YguEIS4AAAAJ&hl=en)**.
+The following publications are listed in reverse chronological order (most recent first) and numbered accordingly.s

 ---
-The following publications are listed in reverse chronological order (most recent first) and numbered accordingly.
-All citations follow APA format.

 {% include base_path %}